gantrior/tomas-panik-blog/content/en/posts/chatgpt-api.md

 * **user** - informs the model that the subsequent content comes from the user – i.e., the person who asked the question,
 * **assistant** - informs the model that the content was generated in response to the user,
 * **system** - a message specified by the developer to "guide" the model's answer.
-Depending on the model used, the system message can have a greater or lesser impact on the actual model answers.
+Depending on the model used, the system message can have more or less impact on the actual model answers.

 ## Working with Conversation Context
 When working with ChatGPT, it is essential to understand how the API handles the context of the conversation.
 If you want the API to consider previous responses in the context, you need to send the entire conversation history.
 This way, the model can see the entire conversation and respond consistently with previous messages.